 When the incident occurred and my white slipcovers bit the dust last fall, I decided to move on from so much white (at least for now) and bring an additional warm vibe and texture to the room with a new leather sofa in my family room (see my thought process for choosing leather here).

 Leather is always a classic, but lately I’ve been loving it all the more as I’ve been craving even more rich textures and colors in balance with the softer neutrals I use throughout the house.
 (Speaking of rich colors, my office got a fresh coat of paint too so stay tuned for that update, it’s still navy, don’t worry but it’s even a deeper richer navy now!)

 My old leather sofa went to our church when we moved here because it was too big in scale for our narrow family room.
 So this time I was careful to buy a sofa that was just the right scale for my space.
 Rather than a really long sofa, I went for a six foot loveseat with slightly rolled arms.
 It allows just enough room to walk around either side of the sofa as it faces our fireplace.
 I love the nailhead trim for a classic detail that feels right at home in even a more modern house.
-I got the sofa on a 25% off sale, so even though I cringe a little every time I buy something new, even a little bit off helps.

 My parents recently offered me a Persian rug they had in storage, so I decided it would be fun to play around with adding this beautiful wool rug for the winter (although its beautiful pattern with the coral, lighter blue and navy color palette make it perfect all year round!).
 Since I was in a house-fluffing kind of mood anyway, I thought, why not?
 I never feel obligated to stick with one look and it’s fun to see how a house can evolve with just a few minor tweaks of rugs, furniture or accessories.